 - Adult brown pelicans have few natural predators

-- Their bill can hold up to three gallons of water and fish at a time, about two-three times what their stomach can hold!
+- Their bill can hold up to three gallons of water and fish at a time, which is about two to three times what their stomach can hold!

-- With their great eyesight, they can spot a fish from 20-60 feet up, and then they dive steeply, with their heads pointed straight down and their wings pointed straight back, filling air sacs under their skin to act as last-minute airbags and keep them from breaking any bones!
+- With their great eyesight, they can spot a fish from 20-60 feet up.
+With their heads pointed straight down and their wings pointed straight back, they dive straight downward.
+They fill air sacs under their skin to act as last-minute airbags and keep them from breaking any bones!

-- As recently as the 1970s, the brown pelican was seriously endangered from pesticides hurting their eggs.
-But conservationists saved them by banning those pesticides and now they are healthy and their population numbers are high.
+- As recently as the 1970s, the brown pelican was seriously endangered from pesticides, especially DDT, hurting their eggs.
+But conservationists saved them by banning those pesticides and now they are healthy and their population numbers have recovered.